 “The worst thing about Baby Face Nelson….” wrote Times reviewer John L. Scott, “is that it might start- heaven forbid- another gangster film cycle.”

-Coincidentally or not, it was the beginning of a new gangster film mini-wave, over the objection of FBI head J. Edgar Hoover, who denounced the “gangster film” in general and Baby Face Nelson in particular.
+Scott was right- it was the beginning of a new gangster film mini-wave, despite the objection of J. Edgar Hoover, who denounced the “gangster film” in general and Baby Face Nelson in particular.

 But the screen gangster refused to lie down.

 Taking their cue from Baby Face perhaps, these new gangster films tended to be “true life” (if heavily fictionalized) biographies rather than original stories, told in semi-documentary fashion.